FC U Craiova 1948: 1991–2011: Ups and downs

-Decline and legal problems (2011–2013)
+2011–2013: Decline and legal problems

 On 20 July 2011, the club was temporarily excluded by the Romanian Football Federation for failing to withdraw their dispute with former coach Victor Piţurcă from a civil court, as per article 57 of the FRF statute which states that the Football Federation solves all the sports lawsuits.
 However, the article allows disputes regarding employment contracts to be adjudicated in civil court.
 The exclusion decision was approved by the FRF General Assembly on 14 May 2012.
 All of the squad players were declared free agents and signed with other clubs.

-A criminal investigation was started by the National Anticorruption Directorate on 22 October 2011, against the heads of the Romanian Professional Football League and of the Football Federation, as well as against the Executive Committee members of the FRF, on charges of official misconduct in the case of the exclusion.
-On 14 May 2012, the Executive Committee validated the temporary exclusion decision taken on 20 July 2011.
+A criminal investigation was started by the National Anticorruption Directorate on 22 October 2011, against the heads of the Romanian Professional Football League and of the Football Federation, as well as against the executive committee members of the FRF, on charges of official misconduct in the case of the exclusion.
+On 14 May 2012, the executive committee validated the temporary exclusion decision taken on 20 July 2011.

 In April 2014 the High Court of Cassation and Justice confirmed that the Romanian Football Federation "acted in accordance with regulations and statutes in force when members voted to exclude the club".
 The criminal case against the president of the FRF was also dismissed in 2017.

 On 22 June 2012, the Bucharest Court of Appeal ruled that the exclusion of FC U Craiova from FRF was illegal.
 On 15 November 2012, the Court ruled that the validation decision was also illegal.
 Although the club was invited to sign up in the Liga II for the 2012–13 season, the owner of the club refused this invitation.